 Ernest Hemingway once defined cowardice as "the lack of ability to suspend functioning of the imagination."
-Ernest would have surely made it to the final round of any teenage horror movie, but in two post-modern miracles that came out in 1988, WAXWORK and NIGHTMARE ON ELM STREET 4: THE DREAM MASTER, he would have maybe kicked ass via remembering that little adage.
-The lynch pin the Nightmare films hinge on the same return of the repressed, the imagining of dying or unendurable pain that our conscious mind shuts out when we need to be brave--that causes cowardice, nightmares, and whether or not you can remain cool and control your reactions to an upsetting dream environment.
+Ernest would have surely made it to the final round of any teenage horror movie, but in two post-modern miracles that came out in 1988, WAXWORK and NIGHTMARE ON ELM STREET 4: THE DREAM MASTER, he would have maybe kicked ass by remembering that little adage.
+The lynch pin the Nightmare films hinge on is the same return of the repressed imagination, the visualization of dying or unendurable pain that our conscious mind shuts out when we need to be brave--that causes cowardice, nightmares--and whether or not you can remain cool and control your reactions to an upsetting dream environment determines your survival.
 Even when we 'wake up' inside our nightmare and try to fly or transpose the scene to a sunny beach we're not always successful at escaping our inner demon.
+It's only by facing it, making it conscious.
 It's a matter of admitting, perhaps, that the 'we' who is awake in the dream, the conscious ego, might not be the strongest 'voice' in the whole of our soul, which encompasses our waking, sleeping, even life-after-death personas.
 The real dude/dudette in charge may be someone else, some thing darker.
 We may be monsters just dreaming we're final girls, or alcoholic writers.

 The best line in The Dream Master exemplifies this: when Alice tries to deny Freddy is real, telling him defiantly: "I don't believe in you" he says "But I believe in you," with guidance counselor seriousness.
 Yeah, maybe he doesn't even have to.
 Maybe he can just close his eyes and she dissolves.